List of extraterrestrial volcanoes

 This is a list of active, dormant, and extinct volcanoes located beyond planet Earth.
 They may be designated mons (mountain), patera (an irregular crater) or tholus (small mountain or hill) in accordance with the International Astronomical Union's rules for planetary nomenclature.
 Many of them are nameless.

 Io

 Io, a moon of the planet Jupiter, is the most volcanically active body in the Solar System.
 Its volcanoes are believed to eject sulfur and sulfur dioxide, as well as basaltic and ultramafic silicate lavas.

 Mars

 Mars has many shield volcanoes, including the largest known volcano of the Solar System, but they are all dormant if not extinct.

+The most famous of these volcanoes is Olympus Mons, which is the largest known volcano in the Solar System.

 Venus

 On Venus, volcanic features are very numerous and quite diverse, but, like on Mars, none are known to be currently active.
 These volcanoes range from several to several hundred kilometers in diameter; a majority of them are shield volcanoes.
 In addition, Venus has unusual types of volcanoes: pancake domes and scalloped margin domes.
 Most small volcanoes on Venus are nameless.